boorad/DogwoodApp/README.md

     yarn run build:ios

+In XCode:
+ * choose "Any iOS Device" for build target
-In XCode, select Product -> Archive
+ * select Product -> Archive

     * Validate
     * Upload to App Store

 In [App Store Connect](https://appstoreconnect.apple.com/apps/1250184426/appstore/ios/version/inflight), under My Apps, Dogwood, select "+ Version or Platform", type new version number in, and continue through to submit for review.